-Honey from my latest harvests is all gone !!!
+Honey from my latest honey harvest is now available….

-When honey is available, pick up at your convenience as there is a drive by self serve “honey table” now that a honey harvest has been done.
+Pickup at your convenience as there is a drive by self serve “honey table” now that a honey harvest has been done.
 The honey table is available 8AM-6PM Click on the following link for the honey table address which is near the I-75 105 exit and the Golden Gate Parkway .
-If pickup is not possible, let me know and I will try to deliver your honey at no delivery charge.
+If pickup is not possible, let me know and I will try to deliver your honey at no delivery charge

 The honey bottle shown to the right is a one pound bottle of my hives’ pure local raw honey that has been taken directly from the hive to the bottle.
 It contains all the pollen, nutrients, antioxidants, and antibacterial properties of local raw honey.
 It is never heated and always bottled within minutes of extraction from the hive.
 It simply doesn’t get any fresher or more natural than this.
 I use no chemicals in or around my apiary and only extract capped honey from the hives (important! …because uncapped honey available in a hive has not been fully processed by the bees) and then I do multiple refractometer readings to make sure the honey is at or below the maximum 18.5% moisture content for quality honey.
 By using precise methods to extract and bottle the NaplesBees honey I am able to protect the natural and healthy enzymes present only in unheated raw honey.
 Click here for a short video explaining why local raw honey has all the health benefits you won’t find in the store bought honey .
 The rich amber color shade of my honey varies from lighter to darker depending on the source of the nectar, which is a result of what flora is naturally available to the bees in the particular months of the seasons.